hotosm/learnosm/_posts/en/0200-12-05-glossary_en.md

 **Volcano** *(GLIDE hazard code: VO)*: Volcanic eruption with disastrous effects: eruption and emission of gas and ashes, stone falls (pyroclast), flows of lava, etc.

-**Wild Fire** *(GLIDE hazard code: WF)*: Wild Fire (GLIDE hazard code: WF) is defined as ny uncontrolled and non-prescribed combustion or burning of plants in a natural setting such as a forest, grassland, brush land or tundra, which consumes the natural fuels and spreads based on environmental conditions (e.g., wind, topography).
+**Wild Fire** *(GLIDE hazard code: WF)*: Wild Fire is defined as ny uncontrolled and non-prescribed combustion or burning of plants in a natural setting such as a forest, grassland, brush land or tundra, which consumes the natural fuels and spreads based on environmental conditions (e.g., wind, topography).
 Wildﬁres can be triggered by lightning or human actions.
 (CRED EM-DAT)

 *Mud Slide to Mudslide and Land Slide to Landslide.
 More information on disaster classification at [CRED EM-DAT](https://www.emdat.be/classification#Geophysical).